pingcap/docs-cn/FAQ.md

 #### How is TiDB strongly-consistent?

-Strong consistency means all replicas return the same value when queried for the attribute of an object.
 TiDB uses the [Raft consensus algorithm](https://raft.github.io/) to ensure consistency among multiple replicas.
-TiDB allows a collection of machines to work as a coherent group that can survive the failures of some of its members.
+At the bottom layer, TiDB uses a model of replication log + State Machine to replicate data.
+For the write requests, the data is written to a Leader and the Leader then replicates the command to its Followers in the form of log.
+When the majority of nodes in the cluster receive this log, this log is committed and can be applied into the State Machine.
+TiDB has the latest data even if a minority of the replicas are lost.

 #### Does TiDB support distributed transactions?